kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 * `ParallelRunner` - runs your nodes in parallel; independent nodes are able to run at the same time, which is more efficient when there are independent branches in your pipeline and enables you to take advantage of multiple CPU cores.
 * `ThreadRunner` - runs your nodes in parallel, similarly to `ParallelRunner`, but uses multithreading instead of multiprocessing.

-By default, Kedro uses a `SequentialRunner`, which is instantiated when you execute `kedro run` from the command line.
+By default, Kedro uses a `SequentialRunner`, which is instantiated when you execute `kedro run` from the terminal.
 If you decide to use `ParallelRunner`, `ThreadRunner` or a custom runner, you can do so through the `--runner` flag as follows:

 ```bash
 kedro run --runner=ParallelRunner